Chat with Student

 top mba careers ebs blog

-The answer is more in a mix of both.
 Strive to find a hybrid of the skill sets and be flexible and eager to be able to fit any hat as and when the situation calls for it.

-To be able to do that and find yourself a proper position within a company, you not only need to find yourself being useful in more ways than one but also be respectably skilful in all.
+To be able to do that and find yourself a proper position within a company, you not only need to find yourself being useful in more ways than one but also be respectably skillful in all.

-Examples of famous world leaders are:
+Some examples of famous world leaders

 Jeff Bezos – Founder and Executive Chairman of Amazon is another good example of a successful generalist leader.
 Originally a computer engineer; Bezos has managed to place himself among the world’s top business entrepreneurs.